If you can keep your head when all about youRudyard Kipling

 Kipling’s “If”—it’s one of those poems that finds you at just the right moment.
 And sometimes, it finds you while you’re knee-deep in laundry, pondering if you should wear that shirt with the minor deodorant stain to your son’s “Spring Sing”.
 (It’s a tiny stain, after all.)

 So, there I sat on my laundry mountain, cross-legged and profoundly introspective, mulling over Kipling’s wisdom.
 The poem, in essence, is a grocery list of adulting tips.
 You know the sort: Keep your head when everyone else is losing theirs, wait without getting twitchy, and don’t get too chummy with kings or the common folk.
-All great advice, even if the closest I’ve come to royalty is binge-watching historical dramas.
+All great advice, even if the closest I’ve come to royalty is binge-watching The Crown.

 Yet, between the lines, Kipling is gently nudging us to embrace our most authentic selves.
 To cultivate resilience, humility, patience, and integrity.
 He says, in far more poetic language, “Life is going to throw you curveballs, or in my case, a buffering video during a pivotal scene.
 But if you can juggle them all, you’re golden.”